Writer's Games Tips & Events

 -

-All submissions should be publication ready so be sure to edit and proofread before you submit.
+All submissions should be publication-ready to the best of your ability: edit and proofread before you submit.

 -